-The Local Authority, in consultation with schools (and other agencies where appropriate), will be responsible for the decision to issue Penalty Notice Warning Letters.
-This will ensure consistent practice across all schools in Sheffield, assist in avoiding school / home conflicts and ensure that Penalty Notice Warning Letters are not being issued where it is inappropriate to do so, or where the Local Authority would be unable to support progression to court.
+The Local Authority, in consultation with schools (and other agencies where appropriate), will be responsible for the decision to issue Notice to Improve Letters.
+This will ensure consistent practice across all schools in Sheffield, assist in avoiding school / home conflicts and ensure that Notice to Improve Letters are not being issued where it is inappropriate to do so, or where the Local Authority would be unable to support progression to court.

-The AISW will check whether any current involvement by Social Care or any other service would prevent the case being progressed to Court.
+The attendance and inclusion social worker will check whether any current involvement by Social Care or any other service would prevent the case being progressed to Court.